-So you’ve just got a new puppy — you’ve gotten them the comfiest bed ever and their dedicated toy bin is bursting with tons of things to play with.
+So you just got a new puppy — you’ve bought her the comfiest bed ever and her dedicated toy bin is bursting with tons of things to play with.

-But before all the fun starts, you’re probably thinking about one very important step to a well-adjusted dog: potty training.
+But before all the fun starts, you’re probably thinking about one very important step to a well-adjusted dog: house training.

-To help guide you during this potty training journey, The Dodo reached out to Shelby Semel, head trainer at Animal Haven rescue in New York City, for some tips on how to house train a new puppy.
+The Dodo reached out to Shelby Semel, head trainer at Animal Haven rescue in New York City, and Dr. Corinne Wigfall, a veterinarian working with SpiritDog Training, for some tips on how to potty train a new puppy.

-“A clean bill of health is a large factor in housebreaking for all dogs, and especially new puppies,” Semel said.
+“A clean bill of health is a large factor in housebreaking for all dogs and especially new puppies,” Semel told The Dodo.
 “It is important to have a vet check within 48 hours of receiving your new puppy or adult dog.
-Often regressions in house training are caused by health issues.”
+Often, regressions in house training are caused by health issues.”

 According to Semel, you should be aware of the symptoms of cystitis, bladder infections, UTIs and similar health issues that can cause potty training issues, and have a fecal check done in order to determine whether worms or parasites are present — all of which will affect when it’s the right time to start house training your puppy.

 Use high-value treats for this journey.
 “These are treats your puppy goes crazy for, so only use them for potty training so they know they have done something extra good,” Dr. Wigfall said.

 A crate can be helpful to avoid accidents in the home overnight, so consider crate training your puppy as well to make potty training a bit easier on you.